Sovereign 17

-The Sovereign 17 is an American trailerable sailboat that was designed by the Sovereign Design Group as a daysailer and pocket cruiser and first built in 1980.
+The Sovereign 17 is an American sailboat that was designed by the Sovereign Design Group as a daysailer and pocket cruiser and first built in 1980.
 It was sold under a variety of names, including the Sovereign 18, Sovereign 5.0, Sovereign 5M and Adventurer 17.

 The Antares 17 is a development of the Sovereign 17, with a new deck design.

 Production

 The design was built by Sovereign Yachts, a division of Custom Fiberglass Products, in the United States, starting in 1980, but it is now out of production.

 Design

 The Sovereign 17 is a recreational keelboat, built predominantly of fiberglass, with wood trim.
 It has a fractional sloop rig; a spooned, raked stem; an angled transom; a transom-hung rudder controlled by a tiller and a fixed shoal draft fin keel.
 It displaces 1350 lb and carries 625 lb of ballast.

 The boat has a draft of 1.83 ft with the standard keel and is normally fitted with a small 3 to 6 hp outboard motor for docking and maneuvering.

 The design has sleeping accommodation for three people, with a small double "V"-berth in the bow and a straight quarter berth aft.
 The galley is located on the starboard side just forward of the companionway ladder.
 The galley is L-shaped and is equipped with a sink.
 The head is located just aft of the bow bunk on the port side.
 Cabin headroom is 48 in.

 The design has a hull speed of 5.1 kn.